ModelEarth/community/resources/angular/README.md

 ng serve
 </code>

+Choose: Would you like to add Angular routing? y
+Which stylesheet format would you like to use?
+SCSS

 Open [http://localhost:4200/](http://localhost:4200/)

 To serve at another port:  ng serve --port 8080
 Also: --host 0.0.0.0

+At this point you'll need to open a new termininal window since the initial one is dedicated to serving the site.

-Create a library within your project:
+**Create a library within your project:**

 <code>ng generate library officemap
 ng build officemap --watch